 Use review sites such as Trip Adviser to find out about popular visitor attractions close to your campus.
-See the Scotland Welcomes You website for money saving and discount passes for attractions and travel in Scotland.
+For money saving and discount passes for attractions and travel in Scotland.

 4) Think about your future career

 The UWS Careers Team is here to support you with advice and support on career topics such as career planning, recruitment processes, job searching and volunteering.
 All UWS students are automatically registered to access the Careers and Academic Skills website.